nbashir97/Intersectionality/README.md

 [Published paper](insert/link/to/paper) (doi: 10.1016/j.jdent.2022.104304)

 ### Background
-This R and Stata code was used to analyse NHANES 2009-2018, in order to assess the intersectional effects of sex, race/ethnicity, income, and country of birth on oral health outcomes.
+These R and Stata code were used to analyse NHANES 2009-2018, in order to assess the intersectional effects of sex, race/ethnicity, income, and country of birth on oral health outcomes.
 The findings were published in Community Dentistry and oral Epidemiology.

 ### Abstract